You're viewing the agent-readable version of this page. Switch to human view

 }

-Response includes a default_mailbox address (e.g. agent@greenline.multimail.dev) and a pending status.
-Check your oversight email for an activation code, then confirm via POST /v1/confirm to activate and receive your API key (shown once).
+Response is { "status": "confirmation_sent", "message": "..." } — identical whether or not an account was created (anti-enumeration).
+Check your oversight email for an activation code, then confirm via POST /v1/confirm to activate; the confirm response includes your mailbox address (e.g. agent@greenline.multimail.dev) and your API key (shown once).
 Manage your account at /dashboard.

 Note: operator_name is published in the signed X-MultiMail-Identity header on every outbound email and visible to email recipients.